ahmedyar7/Cache-Memory-Simulator/README.md

 make
 ```

-This will read the `Makefile`, compile all necessary files, and place the final executable named `cache_simulator` inside the `build/` directory.
+This will read the `Makefile`, compile all necessary files, and place the final executable named `cache_simulator.

 ### 2\.
 Cleaning the Project